jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 }
 ```

-Since I want to retain `Triangle` and `Rectangle` for the demonstration code, I registered a _Pentagon_, _Hexagon_ and _Centagon_ as follows.
-Notice that I can't call `register()`, since this is not a class registration; this is a specific object registration:
+Since I want to retain `Triangle` and `Rectangle` for the demonstration code, I left them as is and registered a _Pentagon_, _Hexagon_ and _Centagon_ as follows.
+Notice that I can't call a concrete class `register()` method, since these new `Shape` breeders is not a classes.
+This is a registration different attribute specified breeder objects of the same concrete `Polygon` class:
 ```java
 RegisteredBreeder.register("Pentagon", new Polygon("Pentagon", 5, "Breeder Pentagon"));
 RegisteredBreeder.register("Hexagon", new Polygon("Hexagon", 6, "Breeder Hexagon"));
 RegisteredBreeder.register("Centagon", new Polygon("Centagon", 100, "Breeder Centagon"));
 ```

-In a traditional hierarchy-heavy design, this would likely result in multiple subclasses.
-Here, it results in multiple registered objects of the same class.
+a traditional hierarchy-heavy design not using this technique would likely result in multiple concrete subclasses.
+Here, it results in multiple registered objects of one class.

-Here's an example showing how they are acquired:
+Here's an example showing how these new objects are acquired:
 ```java
 System.out.println("\nAcquire and Render Shapes J, with Pentagon K, Hexagon L and Centagon M ->");
 Shapes shapesJ = ShapeFactory.acquire("J")